-For further information or to set up a payment plan, please contact the University's Accounting Office at 310-476-9777, extension 595.
+For further information or to set up a payment plan, please contact the Student Billing Office at studentbilling@aju.edu.

 Full Time Student Definition

 For federal and state programs, "Full-Time" study means at least 12 credits per semester for undergraduate students, and at least 9 credits per semester for graduate students.